Accelerating change: James Burke's Connections

-Gerald Hawkins' Mindsteps
+Gerald Hawkins's Mindsteps

 In his book Mindsteps to the Cosmos (HarperCollins, August 1983), Gerald S. Hawkins elucidated his notion of mindsteps, dramatic and irreversible changes to paradigms or world views.
 He identified five distinct mindsteps in human history, and the technology that accompanied these "new world views": the invention of imagery, writing, mathematics, printing, the telescope, rocket, radio, TV, computer...
 "Each one takes the collective mind closer to reality, one stage further along in its understanding of the relation of humans to the cosmos."
 He noted: "The waiting period between the mindsteps is getting shorter.
 One can't help noticing the acceleration."
-Hawkins' empirical 'mindstep equation' quantified this, and gave dates for (to him) future mindsteps.
-The date of the next mindstep (5; the series begins at 0) he cited as 2021, with two further, successively closer mindsteps in 2045 and 2051, until the limit of the series in 2053.
+Hawkins' empirical 'mindstep equation' quantified this, and gave dates for future mindsteps.
+The date of the next mindstep (5; the series begins at 0) is given as 2021, with two further, successively closer mindsteps in 2045 and 2051, until the limit of the series in 2053.
 His speculations ventured beyond the technological:

 The mindsteps... appear to have certain things in common—a new and unfolding human perspective, related inventions in the area of memes and communications, and a long formulative waiting period before the next mindstep comes along.
 None of the mindsteps can be said to have been truly anticipated, and most were resisted at the early stages.
 In looking to the future we may equally be caught unawares.
 We may have to grapple with the presently inconceivable, with mind-stretching discoveries and concepts.